powellchristoph/cassandra-repair/README.md

 ### Requirements
 This requires that this process reach each cassandra node to execute `nodetool` and `cqlsh` commands.
 You must include **ALL** Cassandra nodes.
 Failure to do so will result in a portion of the ring not being repaired and data inconsistencies.

+**_NOTE:_** This script leverages 'abstract sockets' to ensure that only a single instance of the script is running at a time.
+This feature is Linux-specific and not POSIX in general.

 Fill in config.yaml with your cassandra nodes.
 ```
 # Default values included.
 The only required setting is "hosts"